Village Aling The Way To Jiri To Everest Trekking

 Can I trek in the winter season?

-Winter cannot be considered the best season to trek in the EBC.
+Winter is not the best season to trek to EBC.
 The trail is completely covered with snow; hence, it would be difficult to walk, and most of the teahouses are closed during this season.

 Trekking Difficulty FAQs